 reference letter or two) and/or researchers who have at

 publication on a topic related to this meeting.
 There will

 be no invited or overview talks as such.

-If you wish to give a talk, then please also send us a title and abstract when you register (these can be changed until the end of March).
+If you wish to give a talk, then please also send us a title and abstract when you register (we are accepting abstracts until the end of May).
 We will try our best to fulfil all requests for a talk.
 The proposed talks ought to be on the topic of testing Newtonian vs Milgromian gravitation and/or on technical aspects related to galaxy formation and evolution (e.g., the numerical treatment of supernova explosions, of the multiphase inter stellar medium and chemical enrichment), or on observational topics related to the Newtonian vs Milgromian gravitational problem.